salehhashemi1992/laravel-domain-expert/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/salehhashemi/laravel-domain-expert.svg?style=flat-square)](https://packagist.org/packages/salehhashemi/laravel-domain-expert)
 ![GitHub Actions](https://github.com/salehhashemi/laravel-domain-expert/actions/workflows/main.yml/badge.svg)

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+Laravel Domain Expert is a package that helps you create and manage domain-driven directory structures in your Laravel application.
+It automates the process of setting up a new domain with the necessary folders, a controller, and a simple route file with a route group and a domain prefix.

 ## Installation

-You can install the package via composer:
+To install Laravel Domain Expert, you can use Composer:

 ```bash
 composer require salehhashemi/laravel-domain-expert